 Figure 1: Xi Leap Automatic Test Failover Screen Shot Showing Monthly Test Failovers

-Automated DR testing just made life a lot easier!
+Automated disaster recovery testing just made life a lot easier!

 Need to Failover Only Part of Subnet?
 Sure, No Problem.